Merkel: Drastic closures needed to counter coronavirus

 Cultural and entertainment establishments would also close, and holiday travel, whether at home and abroad, would cease for the duration of the emergency measures.

-The G7 group of large industrial economies had agreed to coordinate to minimise the impact of the virus, she added.
+The G7 group of large industrial economies had agreed to coordinate to minimize the impact of the virus, she added.

+Asked if the coronavirus crisis would result in rescue programs for banks, companies and other European Union member states, Merkel said that Berlin was willing to help, but that it was still too early to talk about concrete steps.

+Merkel pointed to measures announced by Finance Minister Minister Olaf Scholz and Economy Minister Peter Altmaier on Friday, adding: “This is a shield to protect small (family-owned) Mittelstand companies and all other companies.”

+The support package would provide liquidity aid through the state-owned KfW bank, but it would certainly at a later stage also include funds for hardship cases, Merkel said.

-Reporting by Thomas Escritt; Editing by Andrew Heavens
+Reporting by Michael Nienaber; Editing by Andrew Heavens and Thomas Escritt